 Examples of real live people whose lives represent a role model our children can aspire towards.
 Following the conception of Value Tales, an old series of books by Spencer Johnson, you can create your own value tales using the life stories of your own personal heroes.
-Briefly, here are stories of some inspiring individuals in the course of our history.
+Briefly, here are character building stories from some of the most inspiring individuals in the course of our history.

 Lincoln did not choose his experiences of failure and defeat, but he did choose how to respond.
 He realized that he was not reacting to an event but to how he interpreted the event.
 His life is testimony to the uniquely human potential to turn defeats into triumphs and to turn ones predicament into a human achievement.
 For those events that were not up to him, it was his own attitude that determined their influence on him.
 When he was no longer able to change a situation, he changed himself.

 Moral of the story: adapt yourself to deal with the challenges that you face in life.

 Michelangelo believed he was the greatest artist in the world and could create masterpieces using any medium.
 His rivals persuaded Junius II to hire him to paint the ceiling of the Sistine Chapel, because they knew Michelangelo had rarely used color and had never painted in fresco.
 They were sure he would turn down the commission due to his inexperience.
 They planned to use his refusal as proof of his lack of talent.
 If he did accept it, they were convinced the result would be clownish and planned to use the result to point out his inadequacies to the art world.